- Field Service Management

 Tips to deploy field service software successfully

 When deploying field service software, companies have zero room for error.
-Especially in the field, services teams must continually operate at a high level of precision.
+Especially in the field, service teams must continually operate at a high level of precision.
 Jobs can be dangerous, and working conditions tend to be high-pressure.
-Given these contexts, software needs to provide added value rather than causing distractions.
+Given these contexts, FSM software needs to provide added value rather than causing distractions.
 Here are a few recommendations to strike the right balance.

 WORK WITH AN EXPERIENCED VENDOR

-Our team at Praxedo recommends working with a market leader that is expanding its business.
+Our team at Praxedo recommends working with a market leader who is expanding its business.
 These performance signals suggest that the vendor is stable, in high-demand, and positioned to provide the right levels of support.

 We also believe in a best-of-breed solution model.
-Praxedo software was designed with telcos in mind.
+Praxedo FSM software was designed with telcos in mind.
 Handling an influx in work order volumes can be easy.
 Scheduling emergency requests shouldn’t be complicated.

 Determine the necessary level of support